-However, the works are not located within a CNMA or CQA, and works will also be completed over 18 nights on a rolling programme, with the aim being to complete the noisiest works by 23:00.
-In addition, considering the likely sources of noise and vibration, the distance from the point of generation to NSRs, the nature, duration, size and scale of the scheme, and with implementation of the mitigation detailed below, it is unlikely that noise and vibration associated with the works will lead to significant impacts, disruption and/or complaints.
+However, the works are not located within a CNMA or CQA, and the proximity of road space suggests that residents within the local area will have a degree of tolerance to noise and disturbance.
+Works will also be completed over six nights on a rolling programme, with the aim being to complete the noisiest works by 23:00.
+Works with the potential to induce worst-case scenario noise and vibration will also be intermittent, temporary, transient and short-lived.
+The potential for disturbance will therefore be somewhat diminished.

+Considering the likely sources of noise and vibration, the distance from the point of generation to NSRs, the nature, duration, size and scale of the scheme, and with implementation of the mitigation detailed below, it is unlikely that noise and vibration associated with the works will lead to significant impacts, disruption and/or complaints.
 The proposed scheme is therefore anticipated to result in temporary minor adverse noise impacts.

 The road surface is in a poor condition, with a series of defects.
-Replacing the lifeexpired surface course with TS2010 road surfacing affords the benefits of a reduction in mid-to-high frequency traffic noise and a reduction in ground vibrations.
-As a result, upon completion of the work noise associated with the movement of vehicles on the trunk road should decrease post construction.
+Replacing the life-expired surface course with TS2010 road surfacing affords the benefits of a reduction in mid-to-high frequency traffic noise and a reduction in ground vibrations.
+As a result, upon completion of the work, noise associated with the movement of vehicles on the trunk road should decrease post construction.